oelin/flare/README.md

-# flare
+# Flare: Streamed Access To Big Datasets

-An elegant fle format for random access to big datasets.
+An elegant fle format for streamed access to big datasets.